ccswbs/snowdrop/site/content/docs/5.1/components/alerts.md

 </div>
 {{< /example >}}

 Need more than one icon for your alerts?
-Consider using more Bootstrap Icons and making a local SVG sprite like so to easily reference the same icons repeatedly.
+Consider using more Snowdrop Icons and making a local SVG sprite like so to easily reference the same icons repeatedly.

 {{< example >}}
 <svg xmlns="http://www.w3.org/2000/svg" style="display: none;">